Quantum walks reveal topological flat bands, robust edge states and topological phase transitions in cyclic graphs

 Below, we introduce the theory of CQW dynamics and the physics of evaluating energy band structures, group velocity and effective mass via stroboscopic evolution.
-The procedure to derive topological invariants (winding number) in cyclic systems is established.
-We then show the results and their analysis on topological phases, phase transitions and flat bands.
-Therein, the design of topologically protected edge states in odd and even cyclic graphs is established, and we demonstrate the robustness of edge states against moderate static-dynamic coin disorder and phase-preserving perturbations.
-Finally, we propose a photon-based experimental implementation of our scheme.
-Additional details on derivations and results are provided in Supplementary Material (SM)~\cite{sm}, and our Python code to design robust edge states is on GitHub~\cite{git}.
+The procedure to derive topological invariants in cyclic graphs and results on topological phases, transitions and flat bands are established.
+The design of topologically protected edge states in odd and even cyclic graphs is demonstrated, along with their robustness against static-dynamic disorder and perturbations and a photon-based experimental implementation.
+Additional derivations and results are provided in Supplementary Material (SM)~\cite{sm} and our Python code to design state-independent robust edge states is on GitHub~\cite{git}.